lubond/sonarqube-aem/README.md

 # sonarqube-aem

-This is a docker image that is identical to the official [sonarqube docker image](https://github.com/SonarSource/docker-sonarqube/blob/master/8/community/Dockerfile) with an added script to install [AEM-Rules-for-SonarQube](https://github.com/Cognifide/AEM-Rules-for-SonarQube) extension.
+This is a docker image that is identical to the official [SonarQube 9 Community Docker image](https://github.com/SonarSource/docker-sonarqube/blob/master/9/community/Dockerfile) with added scripts to install the [AEM-Rules for SonarQube](https://github.com/Cognifide/AEM-Rules-for-SonarQube) extension.

 ## Running